acdibble/til/README.md

 A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.

+This is a mix between "this is a useful thing that I learned that could help others" and "this is something really annoying that took forever to find out and I know I'll come across it again at some point so I want it committed for posterity".

 ---

 ### Categories